Low FODMAP Diet

 Some people can start out on low FODMAP diet right from the start and implement antimicrobials or antibiotics and see drastic changes in their gas, bloating, diarrhea or constipation- other people need to load up on low FODMAP foods and then hit the bacteria with antibacterial and anti-fungals.
 Like I said earlier….. some people especially if they have been on a severely restricted diet diet for a long period of time and have done rounds and rounds of antibiotics, I find these people do best providing this lunch buffet to the bacteria and initial stages focusing on healing the gut for 4-6 months and then going into a antibacterial/anti-fungal protocol.

 So reason #1 is sometimes related to what a person has done before they came to me for help.
-Sometimes patients make themselves way worse and sometimes the medications you have been on and prescribed or are taking are causing your IBS/SIBO.
+Sometimes patients make themselves way worse and sometimes the medications you have been on and prescribed are causing your IBS/SIBO.

 Mistake #2 Your Low FODMAP Diet Needs To Be Fine Tuned And Tweaked Based On Your Individual Food Sensitivities-